GR8505/Big_Data/README.md

 -------------------------------------------------------------------------------------------------

 **Key Findings**
-1) There is a higher number of non-vine customers
+1) In the video games category, there is a total of just 4,290 vine customers compared to 1,781,596 non-vine customers.
-2) Non-vine customers had the highest number of Total Votes and Helpful Votes, as there were a total of 1,781,596 non-vine customers compared to just 4,290 vine customers.
+2) Non-vine customers recorded the highest number of Total Votes and Helpful Votes.
 However, both vine and non-vine customers provide similar average ratings of 4.07 and 4.06, respectively.

 Based on my findings, it is not surprising to see that non-vine customers had the highest number